knowledge-computing/sigspatial-cup-2023/README.md

 **Link to the submission GPKG:** [https://github.com/knowledge-computing/sigspatial-cup-2023/blob/main/GPKG/lake_polygons_test.gpkg](https://github.com/knowledge-computing/sigspatial-cup-2023/blob/main/GPKG/lake_polygons_test.gpkg)

-The following content is organized as follows:
+The content is organized as follows:
 1. <a href="#1-data-preprocessing">Data Preprocessing</a>
 2. <a href="#2-image-segmentation-models">Image Segmentation Models</a>
     * 2.1. <a href="#21-segment-anything-model">Segment Anything Model</a>